On multifold packings of radius-1 balls in Hamming graphs: -perfect unitrades and extended -perfect unitrades

 \subsection{Two constructions}

 In this subsection, we present two constructions of extended $1$-perfect unitrades.
-The first one is recursive and gives unitrades called reducible.
-The second construction gives one example of an irreducible non-bibartite extended $1$-perfect unitrade in every $H(n,2)$, $n=6,8,10,\ldots$.
-It happens that with these two constructions, one can construct all extended $1$-perfect unitrades in $H(6,2)$ and all non-bipartite extended $1$-perfect unitrades in $H(8,2)$.
+The first one (Proposition~\ref{p:conc}) is recursive and gives unitrades called reducible.
+The second construction (Proposition~\ref{p:uni}) gives one example of an irreducible non-bipartite extended $1$-perfect unitrade in every $H(n,2)$, $n=6,8,10,\ldots$.
+It happens that with these two constructions (Propositions~\ref{p:conc} and~\ref{p:uni}), one can construct all extended $1$-perfect unitrades in $H(6,2)$ and all non-bipartite extended $1$-perfect unitrades in $H(8,2)$.

 \begin{proposition}[the concatenation of unitrades] If $U$ and $V$ are extended $1$-perfect unitrades in $H(m,2)$ and $H(n,2)$, respectively, then

 is an extended $1$-perfect unitrade in $H(m+n,2)$.
 Moreover, $W$ is a bipartite extended $1$-perfect unitrade if and only if both $U$ and $V$ are bipartite extended $1$-perfect unitrades. \end{proposition}